Do Go On - 206 - Dungeons and Dragons

 Oh, Scott Porter.

-I'm gonna say that Scott Porter's not a porter,
+I'm going to say that Scott Porter's not a porter, but a fighter.

 A master of martial combat, skilled with a variety of weapons and armor.